21prompts/act/PROMPTS.md

 Set up a colorful automatic light/dark theme with css variables and use a modern system-font stack.

 Ensure the frontend is mobile-first, accessible and easy to read in harsh light.

+## Prompt 1.2

+Let's review the chat history and set up day progress and any other missing features.